Types of shrimp and recipes: We introduce everything from recipes born in Japan to modern cooking methods!

 This dish is served with the classic fried shrimp dish, tartar sauce

-- Shrimp preparation : Remove the vein from the Taisho shrimp, cut off the tip of the tail and drain the water.
-Peel the shell, leaving one segment of the tail.
+1. Preparing the shrimp: Remove the vein from the back of the tiger prawns, cut off the tip of the tail to remove excess moisture, and peel the shell, leaving one segment of the tail intact.

-- Prepare the batter : Season the shrimp with salt and pepper and coat them in flour.
-Dip the shrimp in the egg mixture and water, then coat them in breadcrumbs.
+2. Preparing the batter: Season the shrimp with salt and pepper, then coat them with flour.
+Add water to the egg mixture, dip the shrimp in it, and then coat them with breadcrumbs.

-- Frying : Heat oil to 180°C and deep fry the shrimp until crispy.
+3. Frying: Heat the frying oil to 180°C and fry the shrimp until crispy.

 Three shrimp dishes - Grilled Shrimp with Young Greens, Simmered Koya Tofu, and Taisho Shrimp with Tartar Sauce - each have their own unique taste and texture, bringing out the best in shrimp.
 These dishes are the perfect way to fully enjoy shrimp, and represent the diversity and rich flavor of shrimp in Japanese culinary culture